Acetic anhydride: Production

 The route from acetic acid to acetic anhydride via ketene was developed by Wacker Chemie in 1922, when the demand for acetic anhydride increased due to the production of cellulose acetate.

 Due to its low cost, acetic anhydride is usually purchased, not prepared, for use in research laboratories.

 Reactions

 Acetic anhydride is a versatile reagent for acetylations, the introduction of acetyl groups to organic substrates.
 In these conversions, acetic anhydride is viewed as a source of CH3CO+.

-Acetylation of alcohols and amines
+Acetylation of alcohols, amines, aromatics

 Alcohols and amines are readily acetylated.
 For example, the reaction of acetic anhydride with ethanol yields ethyl acetate:

 Often a base such as pyridine is added to function as catalyst.
 In specialized applications, Lewis acidic scandium salts have also proven effective catalysts.

-Acetylation of aromatic rings

 Aromatic rings are acetylated by acetic anhydride.
 Usually acid catalysts are used to accelerate the reaction.
 Illustrative are the conversions of benzene to acetophenone and ferrocene to acetylferrocene: